IntoxicatingLust/IntoxicatingLust/README.md

 ### "You are either on my side, by my side, or in my fucking way."
 ![Image](https://github.com/user-attachments/assets/5238952e-5b05-4203-82c9-59ebd9a4ee4f)

 .
+DNI IF. . .
+- darkshippers, proshippers, people who don't respect other's opinions, disrespectful, ragebaiter(I wouldn't care but wtvr), arrogant people, etc.
+- If i have a DNI/DNIUF, you cant int or even if you do I would be busy/semi-afk.

+.
 INTRODUCTION BELOW !!

 ![Image](https://github.com/user-attachments/assets/d75a34ed-6a07-4089-a857-686fd6ff7fb1)